bitnami/charts/bitnami/contour/README.md

   tls:
   #   minimum TLS version that Contour will negotiate
   #   minimum-protocol-version: "1.1"
+  # Defines the Kubernetes name/namespace matching a secret to use
+  # as the fallback certificate when requests which don't match the
+  # SNI defined for a vhost.
+    fallback-certificate:
+  #   name: fallback-secret-name
+  #   namespace: projectcontour
   # The following config shows the defaults for the leader election.
   # leaderelection:
   #   configmap-name: leader-elect